mglevy/mglevy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Michael is a theoretical biophysicist who most recently was working in transcriptomics for Alzheimer's Disease at the Salk Institute in San Diego.
-Previously to this he was an Intelligence Community Post-doctoral Fellow in Assessing Collective Ingelligence.
+Michael is a theoretical biophysicist recently working in transcriptomics for Alzheimer's Disease at the Salk Institute in San Diego.
+Previously, he was an Intelligence Community Post-doctoral Fellow in Assessing Collective Ingelligence.
 He is currently studying Figurative Stone Sculpture at the Art Student League of New York.